cweiming/mount_nas/README.md

 # mount_nas
-easy to use script to mount nas devices
+A easy-to-use script to mount nas devices